-We source high quality wool from a variety of sources: local Vancouver Island farms, including the exceptional Parry Bay Farm in Metchosin; farms in California and other US states; some wonderful suppliers in Europe and Great Britain.
+We source high quality wool and other fibres from a variety of wonderful suppliers in Europe and Great Britain.
 Read on for information about the sheep, about the characteristics of each kind of wool and how they can be used.

 Black Welsh Mountain Sheep are the only breed in the UK that is pure black.
 In fact, they were bred selectively to retain the black fleece and eliminate the kemp (coarse fibres) over the past century.
 The fibre is perfect for spinning and felting, as a medium fibre at 31- 35 micron fineness with a fair length at 80 – 100mm.
 The fleece has thick, crisp locks, often with brownish/red tips from being sun bleached, giving a wonderful highlight of lustre to the deep black fleece.